 Getting Started on Your Vancouver Island Road Trip

 To get from Vancouver to Victoria, you head down to Delta and take the Tsawwassen Ferry to Swartz Bay.
-It runs 11 times per day starting at 7 am, takes roughly 1.5 hrs and costs $60 for a standard vehicle and $18 per passenger.
+It runs frequently throughout the day starting at 7 am, takes roughly 1.5 hrs and costs $62 for a standard vehicle plust $18 per passenger.

 To or from Nanaimo you take the Horseshoe Bay ferry out of West Vancouver.
-It runs 7 times per day starting at 6:15 am.
+It also runs many times per day starting at 6:15 am (although not quite as often as the Tsawwassen Ferry).
 The price and approximate sailing times are the same.

 There are also two different ferry lines between Washington and Vancouver Island:

 Black Ball Ferries runs twice daily between Port Angeles and Victoria, takes roughly 1.5 hrs and costs $US70 per vehicle and $US21 per additional passenger.

 Days 1-3: Victoria